 Thriving Economy

 A strong economy underpins a thriving borough, providing the business, employment and retail opportunities expected and required by our communities.
-The key challenge is addressing under-employment rather than unemployment – creating more and better paid jobs.
+The key challenge is dealing with the economic consequences of Covid, addressing unemployment, low skills, low pay, productivity, attracting investment and creating new jobs–.
 We need to ensure that people are able to live, work, shop and participate in leisure activities within the borough: providing greater opportunities for everyone.

 Our data tells us